differentialprivacy/differentialprivacy/resources.md

 * [Data Privacy: Foundations and Applications](https://simons.berkeley.edu/programs/privacy2019), Spring 2019 at the Simons Institute for the Theory of Computing
 * [Mathematical Foundations of Data Privacy](https://www.birs.ca/events/2018/5-day-workshops/18w5189), May 2018 at the Banff International Research Station
 * [Differential Privacy: From Theory to Practice](http://cyber.biu.ac.il/event/the-7th-biu-winter-school/), February 2017 at Bar Ilan University
+* [Workshop on Differential Privacy and Statistical Data Analysis](http://www.fields.utoronto.ca/activities/22-23/privacy), July 2022 at the Fields Institute.

 ## Workshops (without Videos)
 * [Theory and Practice of Differential Privacy (TPDP)](https://tpdp.journalprivacyconfidentiality.org/)